 Bean Swaps and Substitutions

-• Navy beans are the smallest of the white bean swaps and therefore not as creamy as the other options I listed above.
+• Navy beans are the smallest of the white bean swaps and, therefore, not as creamy as the other options I listed above.
 I would save these as a last resort, but they will work in a pinch.

 What to Serve with Butter Beans

 The slightly spicy, lemony broth for these creamy butter beans is the best part—you’ll want something to soak it up.
+Serve them with store-bought or homemade crusty bread like French Baguettes or even this No-Knead Olive Bread.

 Browse all Mediterranean recipes.